 Animating SVG with CSS

 Scalable Vector Graphics is the newest craze for website graphics.
-These can be created from any vector program – the most popular being Adobe Illustrator (there are also).
+These can be created from any vector program – the most popular being Adobe Illustrator.
 With modern web browsers, it’s possible to create an SVG and scale/animate between different frames or positions using CSS.

 Jonathan Suh has written an excellent guide to animated SVGs with CSS.
 This post covers everything from drawing the SVGs and exporting them to writing the actual CSS code.
 There’s even a brief section on degradation for web browsers that don’t support SVG image rendering.